Bootstragram/zealit/README.md

  - `obj` &lt;any> Any JavaScript primitive or Object
  - `option` &lt;Object>
-    - `ignore` &lt;String|Array> Properties to ignore, no exception will be thrown for these properties as they keep behaving like vanilla JavaScript properties
     - `freeze` &lt;boolean> If `true`, the object is _freezed_ as the same time via `Object.freeze`.
 If provided, this local option will take precedence over the global option.
+    - `ignore` &lt;String|Array> Properties to ignore, no exception will be thrown for these properties as they keep behaving like vanilla JavaScript properties.
+The current _zealed_ object will not throw exception for properties listed locally nor properties of the global list `zealit.option.ignore`

 ### zealit.option
 Object to expose global options, applies to all _zealed_ objects.